ga4gh/vrs/docs/source/terms_and_model.rst

 variation, describing the differences observed in DNA or AA bases among individuals, and typically with respect to a common reference sequence.

-In VRS, the Variation class is the conceptual root of all types of variation, and the *Variation* abstract class is the top-level object in the :ref:`vr-schema-diagram`.
+In VRS, the Variation class is the conceptual root of all types of biomolecular variation, and the *Variation* abstract class is the top-level object in the :ref:`vr-schema-diagram`.
 Variation types are broadly categorized as :ref:`MolecularVariation`, :ref:`SystemicVariation`, or a :ref:`utility